rjhall/scalding/TRACING.md

 InputTracingJob simply provides the convenience methods for the wrapping of sources, and also sets up the flow to write the subsets on completion of the job.

-Finally the method `optionalSubsample` can be used from within an InputTracingJob.
-What this method does depends on the commandline flags.
-In the case that no option is sprcified, or `--write_sources` is used, then this method keeps a fraction of the rows of the pipe that is approximately equal to the parameter, and discards the rest.
-In the case that `--use_sources` is used, then this method does nothing (since the subsampling would have already happened during the generation of the subsampled data).
+Finally the method `subsample` is a new addition to RichPipe.
+It takes a field argument and a fraction, and keeps that fraction of the unique values which appear in those fields (and all rows having those value).
+For example `subsample('user_id, 0.1)` will keep approximaely 10% of all the user_ids, and each row for each of the kept id's (in the case that multiple rows can have the same value of the field).
+This method uses hashing to determine which rows to keep, therefore when running the job on the previously output subsamples of the data, the same rows will be kept as before (alghough it is possible that they consitute a much greater fraction of the pipe contents).
-The subsampling is implemented by hashing the pipe contents rather than by random number generation, therefore repeated runs of the same job will always generate the same subsample.
+Also note that  repeated runs of the same job will always generate the same subsample.

 Details
 -----